7ank0v1c/N64SaveConverterAndSwapperForMac/Readme.md

 Currently, the only 'save core' that is functional, is for the n64, however a few things are still being worked on there also.

 'Save Core'?
 What is that?:
-Just thougt it sounded cool, the way I am approaching this is alsmot like creating a core, for each system.
+Just thougt it sounded cool, and made sense, so the way I am approaching this is by essentially making a 'save core', for each system.

 Currently, Universal Save Converter is a tool to convert N64 saves files for transfer between emulators and/or real N64 hardware.
 I do aim to continue working on this project to bring over all the main system save file conversion one at a time, I am currently focusing on the GUI, which is taking longer than i want.
 Once done the GUI will be modular for the different systems (mostly)

-Current Unviversal Save Converter Usage (N64 Only for Now) =
+Current Usage (N64 Only for Now)
+=

 To convert: